Security

 After nearly three months of stay-at-home orders, America is starting to open up again.
 Contact tracers, the folks who work for state health departments to try to track anyone who may have been exposed to COVID-19, are an important part of our road to recovery.
 But some scammers are pretending to be contact tracers so they can profit off of the current confusion.
 They’re trying to steal your identity, your money – or both.
 Luckily, there are ways to tell the difference between a real contact tracer and a scammer.

 A contact tracer might get in touch to discuss results of a test you know you took, or because someone you’ve been in contact with tested positive.
-Depending on how your state has set up its program, legitimate contact tracers may call, email, text, or visit your home to collect information.
+Legitimate contact tracers may call, email, text, or visit your home to collect information.
 They may ask you for:

 Scammers will ask you to do more.
 Here are some things to do to protect yourself from fake contact tracers.